Symbiotic behaviour in the Public Goods game with altruistic punishment: Summary and Conclusion

 \section{Summary and Conclusion}

 Cooperation is a major component for the integrity of many societies, animal groups, and even inter-species relations.
-Given the difficulties in maintaining such phenomena, diverse mechanisms are employed to sustain the altruistic behaviour, such as the punishment of egotistic individuals.
-In the current work, we explored the effectiveness of punishment in the Public Goods Game.
+Given the difficulties in maintaining such phenomena, several mechanisms are employed to sustain the altruistic behaviour, such as the punishment of egotistic individuals.
+In the current work, we explored the effectiveness of punishment in the public goods game.
 To do so, altruistic punishers were introduced, whose only condition for punishment to occur is the spatial proximity between the punisher and one or more defectors.
 In the classical scenario, without punishment, the survival of cooperation requires an incentive ($ r $) large enough to allow cooperator clusters to avoid invasion by defectors.
-However, for lower values, cooperators are unable to stand alone, needing an alternative way to fight exploiters.
-With the introduction of punishers, cooperation can survive for a greater range of parameters.
-Here, we find that for low fine values, punishers end up dominating the population, as different agents end up punishing the same defector.
+However, for lower values {of $r$}, cooperators are unable to stand alone, needing an alternative way to fight exploiters.
+With the introduction of punishers, altruistic strategies can survive for a greater range of parameters. {For low cost punishments, clusters of punishers are essential for survival, because different agents share the costs of punishing external defectors while benefiting from spatial reciprocity of internal altruistic behaviour.
+This is in accordance with similar models }~\cite{brandt2003punishment, Helbing_2010} {where the grouping of punishers was found for appropriate ranges of parameters.}

-Nevertheless, an even more interesting phenomenon arises when the punishment value becomes too costly.
-In this parameter region, that we designate the symbiosis region, the fine and $r$ values allow a specific spatial configuration to emerge between cooperators and punishers that permits both to survive, whereas none would be able to do so by themselves.
-Such symbiosis achieves stability through a spatial pattern that segregates cooperators to the border of the cluster, leaving punishers inside.
-This allows punishers to survive the costs of high fine values.
-At the same time, any defector that invades the cluster is quickly expelled by the bulk of punishers.
-This allows cluster growth by a mutually beneficial interaction between cooperators and punishers.
-Analyzing the payoff distribution and lattice snapshots we were able to understand and validate the microscopic mechanism behind this symbiotic formation finding a high sensitivity to the lattice topology.
+Nevertheless, an even more interesting phenomenon arises when the punishment value becomes too {high for punishers to thrive alone}.
+In this parameter region, that we designate the symbiosis region, the fine and $r$ values allow specific spatial configurations to emerge between cooperators and punishers that permit both to survive, whereas none would be able to do so by themselves.
+Such symbiosis achieves stability through spatial patterns that segregate cooperators to borders of the clusters, leaving punishers inside.
+This allows punishers to survive the costs of high fine values{, and at the same time quickly expel any defector that invades the cluster.} { In this manner, } cluster growth by a mutually beneficial interaction between cooperators and punishers {is possible}.
+Analyzing the payoff distribution and lattice snapshots we were able to understand and validate the microscopic mechanism behind this symbiotic formation finding a high sensitivity to the lattice {reciprocity.}